johnno1962/Refactorator/README.md

 Press the "Save" button to save these changes to disk.

-Refactorator was originally suggested as being feasible by @Daniel1of1 shortly after Swift came out and uses [SourceKit](http://www.jpsim.com/uncovering-sourcekit/) distributed with Xcode, building on the work by @jpsim.
-The final piece of the puzzle was the Open Sourcing of the SourceKit API by Apple as a part of Swift.
+Refactorator was originally suggested as being feasible by @Daniel1of1 shortly after Swift came out and building on the work by @jpsim on [SourceKitten](https://github.com/jpsim/SourceKitten).
+The final piece of the puzzle was the Open Sourceing of the SourceKit API by Apple as a part of Swift.
 Source files are parsed using the same XPC calls that Xcode uses when it indexes a project.
-The plugin's main limitation is that it does not currently refactor across targets in the interests of speed.

 Happy Christmas!